-On this cycling Tour we bike in 2 countries, 4 National Parks and along the way ride the famous Going-to-the-Sun Road and Icefields Parkway!
-We'll cycle across the internatonal boundary, from Glacier National Park in Montana, across the border into Alberta Canada, and then into Waterton Lakes National Park.
-From there we bike deeper into Canada along the Height-of-the-Rockies Park on our way to Banff National Park, the Icefields Parkway, and Jasper National Park.
+On this cycling Tour we bike in 2 countries and 4 National Parks and along the way ride the famous Going-to-the-Sun Road and Icefields Parkway!
+We'll cycle across the internatonal boundary, from Glacier National Park in Montana, into Alberta Canada, and then on to Waterton Lakes National Park.
+From there we bike deeper into Canada along the Height-of-the-Rockies Park on our way to Banff National Park, the Icefields Parkway and Columbia Icefields, and Jasper National Park.
 This is an Epic Tour!

 Day |